 Note: Countries are not monoliths, so common dishes may vary from region to region.
 This is just a small sampling of some of the foods you might come across if you spend the holidays abroad.

 1. Porkkanalaatikko (Carrot Casserole) — Finland

-Americans love to eat sweet potato casseroles for Thanksgiving, but the Finns have their own version that uses carrots instead of sweet potatoes and is often served as part of the Christmas meal.
+Americans love to eat sweet potato casseroles for Thanksgiving, but the Finns have their own version that uses carrots instead of sweet potatoes and is often served as part of their Christmas meal.
 The traditional recipe includes carrots, milk, rice, brown sugar, eggs, butter, salt, and bread or cracker crumbs.
-Simply combine the ingredients, sprinkle with bread or cracker crumbs and bake it.
+Simply combine the ingredients, sprinkle with bread or cracker crumbs, and bake it.

 2. Bacalhau de Consoada (Christmas Eve Cod) — Portugal

 This specially prepared codfish dish is a Christmas Eve dinner tradition for Portuguese families.
 The recipe calls for salted and filleted codfish, and it’s served with potatoes, collard greens, hard-boiled eggs and a sauce made of olive oil, garlic and wine vinegar.